 I learn how important the dark is when telling a story to get the acoustic response (breath, rustle, gasp, laugh) from the audience and adapt the style of narration, about the storytellers of our times (preachers, politicians and stand-up comedians), the theory of us all being Homo Narrans (homo sapiens being a misleading term as the human is not wise by default but always narrating), microphones making a storytelling too static and the whole genre not working when filmed (Girolamo from Michael Ende’s timeless book Momo comes to my mind) and also about breaking the fourth wall.
 I learn that most storytellers earn their money from being invited by private schools since the Brixton Riots in 1981 spread nationwide and led to a reorganization of the education sector and that children learn speech and language and its control and emphasis actually far before learning to write and read and further that a storyteller has to develop empathy for all characters in the story while an actor just has to concentrate on a single role.

 I am also confirmed that ancient myths and their sources are indeed so vast that they will all contradict themselves at some point and I agree that it is not important which are true because all variations are possible – have them all instead and remove reduction.
 I learn that myth is a big work requiring big thinking and mythical and mythological thinking is what is common in all human thinking.

 Honour and Respect.

-The ticketed exhibition Living With Gods ran until April.
-General access to the British Museum is free and open all week from 10am to 5pm, Fridays until 8.30pm.
+The exhibition Living With Gods closed, general access to the British Museum is free.

 The Crick Crack Club runs a crowdfunding project via https://chuffed.org/project/30years